RuPaulmark Channel: Fashion

-Jeffrey Bowyer-Chapman appears in the three holiday-themed sketches; in April Fool's Rush In, he impersonates Prince.

 Reception

 Kate Kulzick of The A.V Club gave the episode a rating of 'B+'.
 Entertainment Weekly said Kimora Hall "made herstory as the queen who looked the best during her elimination".
 Denali's performance during the lip-sync received both praise and negative criticism, with various outlets consider it among the show's best.

-The performance caused "100% Pure Love" to re-enter the Billboard charts.
+Queerty said Denali "stunned" during the performance.
+The lip-sync caused "100% Pure Love" to re-enter the Billboard charts.